January 29,

 lift the MOCNESS with nets still gathered together and lower it into

-the water.
 The messy part comes when

 the nets